annalisa144/reverdecer/_posts/2019-04-02-toileting-and-vanlife.md

 layout: post
 ---

 I prefer to pee into empty containers while we're making progress on a roadtrip than stop for public (germ-ridden) bathrooms.
 Timesaver, esp since my small bladder requests relief every 2 hours.
+Quart-size yogurt containers are ideal, esp with lids.
+To-go coffee cups work.
+Careful with anything smaller than a pint.

 The cats quickly learned to use their litterbox on our recent roadtip, and we shared one toilet area: behind the passenger seat, the only "open" space in the van.